 Location: 13050 E Peakview Ave, Centennial

-Guest contributor Chris Sekirnjak lives in Wheat Ridge with his wife and two young children.
-His guide books Denver Playgrounds & Parks and Run, Stroll, Hike were published in 2014 and 2016 and have both been adapted to mobile apps.
+Guest contributor Chris Sekirnjak lives in Wheat Ridge with his wife and two children.
+Now out of print, his guide books Denver Playgrounds & Parks and Run, Stroll, Hike were both adapted to mobile apps, which he updates regularly.